 - Offering kidney transplantation as a treatment option for all patients with end-stage renal disease, regardless of race, religion, culture, socioeconomic status or source of referral.

 - Providing excellence in all aspects of care for candidates, recipients and living donors, including education, evaluation, preparation for transplant, transplant surgery and long-term support and follow-up after transplant.

 - Collaborating with the patients extended health care team to assure continuity of care.

 - Diagnosed with End Stage Renal Disease, usually signified by the starting of peritoneal or hemodialysis.
 Some may be eligible for transplant before starting dialysis.

 - At least 10 years of age.
 There is no firm upper age limit.
 General health status must be considered.

 - Of fair health, with no active infections or other major medical problems.

 - Who have no contraindications: certain malignancies, liver, or heart disease.

 - Are socially responsible and compliant with medical treatment.

-If referred to our Spokane kidney transplant program, a Transplant Coordinator will work with you to arrange for your transplant education, the various tests for evaluation, and appointments with our transplant nephrologist, surgeon and psychologist.
+A Transplant Coordinator will work with you to arrange for your transplant education, the various tests for evaluation, and appointments with our transplant nephrologist, surgeon, and psychologist.
 If you evaluation shows you are a good transplant candidate, you will become eligible to receive a kidney transplant.